CorentinLemaitre/bicycle_parking_map/README.md

 There is a filter to set to show only accessible bicycle parking, for example there is some private or some that needs a specific card to access.

 ## Adapt the layout to your context

-To keep a ligth map there is few layers.
-All information about the direction and orientation must be given by hand in the layout.
+To keep a ligth map there is few layers used in QGIS.
+All information about the direction and orientation must be given by hand in the layout side panel.
+Icon can be modified to get your own result.
+They are all in the `icon/` folder.